Mohamed-Mourad/Soil-Workspaces/readme.md

 - **View Workspaces**: Easily view workspaces with their location, images, and available amenities.
 - **Reserve Workspace**: reserve workspace for one or more slots.
+- **View Workspace Slots**: view available and reserved slots for a workspace.

 ## Getting Started